Contact Us for a Free Consultation (213) 542-0979

 Forfeiture Units

-• They have the evidence in order to prosecute them successfully either in the federal or state court; and
+• They have the evidence to prosecute them successfully either in the federal or state court, and

 • If they're in the middle of an investigation, they're certainly not going to tip all their cards and show their entire investigation, which would include potentially other defendants, that they're not ready to arrest yet, don't have the evidence to arrest yet — maybe they want to get more evidence, more drugs, more cash — whatever the case may be.

-So, a lot of times what they do is they piece their investigation together.
+So, a lot of times, they piece their investigation together.
 So, they'll seize drugs.
 They'll seize money because they think it's proceeds of drugs, but they won't file the case yet.

-Now, I've been hired before and my client says, I want to get my money back.
+I've been hired before, and my client says I want my money back.
 For example, they took $200,000.00.
 It's my money.
 I don't see how they can take it.
 I want it.

-The first thing I'm going to ask and obviously we're going to have an honest conversation about whether or not they're involved in any type of drug transactions.
-Secondly, I'm going to ask them where they got the money from.
+The first thing I'm going to ask is we're going to have an honest conversation about whether or not they're involved in any drug transaction.
+Secondly, I will ask them where they got the money from.

 Proving Money Came From a Valid Source

-So, what we would have to do to try to get money back that was seized that the authorities believe is related to drug activity, is to be able to source the money — to be able to show where did this money come from.
+So, we would have to get money back that was seized, which the authorities believe is related to drug activity, to source the funds and show where this money came from.

 California Drug Crime Defense Lawyer